bmuhamood/Smashing-magazine/README.md

 # Smashing Magazine Page Layout

-Building an HTML and css page that matches the appearance of this page [Apple](https://web.archive.org/web/20140301004610/http://www.apple.com/)
+Building an HTML and css page that matches the appearance of this page [Smashing Magazine](https://www.smashingmagazine.com/)

 # Built With